If a representative who is eligible for direct payment does not want to receive direct

 direct payment' and providing signature and date; or

-direct payment of fees by SSA from past-due benefits.
+of fees by SSA from past-due benefits.

 The representative's written statement waiving the right to direct payment constitutes

 a waiver of direct payment of all fees for services in a case, including any related

 auxiliary beneficiary's portion of the fee, and any court- authorized fee.
 In concurrent

 claims, the waiver applies to both Title II and Title XVI cases.